qpdf/qpdf/manual/cli.rst

    .. help: supply password for --copy-encryption

-      If the file named in --copy-encryption requires a password, use this option to specify the password.
+      If the file named in --copy-encryption requires a password, use this option to supply the password.

-   If the file specified with :qpdf:ref:`--copy-encryption` requires a password, specify the password using this option.
+   If the file specified with :qpdf:ref:`--copy-encryption` requires a password, supply the password using this option.
 This option is necessary because the :qpdf:ref:`--password` option applies to the input file, not the file from which encryption is being copied.